 What you photograph is completely up to you.
 Have a search around the house to see if you can find something simple but interesting to start with.
-Please don’t feel like you have to take photos of fruit or flowers just because everyone else does, think outside the box without being overly ambitious.
+Please don’t feel like you have to take photos of fruit or flowers just because everyone else does: think outside the box without being overly ambitious.

-If, when you’re out and about, something catches your eye, take it home with you (don’t steal it!) or make a note of it so as to remember to try photographing it in a still life context.
+If when you’re out and about something catches your eye, take it home with you (don’t steal it!) or make a note of it so as to remember to try photographing it in a still life context.
 Try to avoid reflective surfaces such as glass and metal to begin with, as they will be extremely difficult with regards to lighting.
 Once you’ve mastered the single object shots, try mixing it up, combine objects of contrasting shape, colour, texture and see what you can come up with.

-Lighting doesn’t have to be expensive, I know certainly for me that a set of studio lights aren’t really within my budget, so for still life shoots I need to utilize all the light I can get my hands one.
 Remember that you have full control over the shoot, so if you want, find a room in which you can block out all natural light by using shutters or curtains, this way you will have complete control over the light upon your subject.

-Using standard lamps can work extremely well if used effectively.
+Using standard table lamps can work extremely well if used effectively.
 Be sure to try multiple positioning set ups, not all light has to come from the front of the object, side and back lighting will add interest, shadows and depth to the shot.
 Alternatively, choose a room that is well lit via a window, and use this to your advantage.
 The natural light from one side will comprehensively light your subject and you can compliment this with a lamp or reflector.